richgel999/ufo_data/bin/anon_pdf.md

 *   [https://www.ufohastings.com/storage/files/image/2012-11-18/sask-star-phoenix-1974_07-17.png](https://www.ufohastings.com/storage/files/image/2012-11-18/sask-star-phoenix-1974_07-17.png)
 *   [https://www.ufohastings.com/index.php/articles/ufos-are-stalking-and-intercepting-dummy-nuclear-warheads-during-test-flights#note_2](https://www.ufohastings.com/index.php/articles/ufos-are-stalking-and-intercepting-dummy-nuclear-warheads-during-test-flights#note_2)

->**_Note_**: This is a remarkable admission by the Army and suggests that while the Air Force continued to rely on conclusions from Project Blue Book to debunk UAP, other elements of
+>**_Note_**: This is a remarkable admission by the Army and suggests that while the Air Force continued to rely on conclusions from **Project Blue Book** to debunk UAP, other elements of
 >USG were tracking and making records of UAP events.

-**(PUBLIC DOMAIN)** - 10 December 1974 — Jacques Vallee states Kit Green “reluctantly” told him there was a group of 15 engineers in the Midwest (Vallee assumed McDonnell in St. Louis) that was secretly doing UAP research for the CIA under the cover of “aeronautical research.”
+**(PUBLIC DOMAIN)** - 10 December 1974 — Jacques Vallée states Kit Green “reluctantly” told him there was a group of 15 engineers in the Midwest (Vallee assumed McDonnell in St. Louis) that was secretly doing UAP research for the CIA under the cover of “aeronautical research.”

 *   [https://www.abovetopsecret.com/forum/thread1074447/pg3#pid19545714](https://www.abovetopsecret.com/forum/thread1074447/pg3#pid19545714)